 2022 Wake County Visitation Figures Released

-Raleigh, N.C.
-(Aug.
-17, 2023) – A report released today by the Greater Raleigh Convention and Visitors Bureau (Visit Raleigh) revealed that Wake County welcomed 17.8 million visitors in 2022, a 12.9% increase over 2021.
-These nearly 18 million visitors who traveled to Wake County spent a record-breaking $3 billion in our community, a 26% increase over 2021.
+A report released last week by GRCVB revealed that Wake County welcomed 17.8 million visitors in 2022, a 12.9% increase over 2021.
+These nearly 18 million visitors who traveled to Wake County spent a record-breaking $3 billion in the community, a 26.1% increase over 2021.
 After numbers declined in 2020, both visitation and visitor spending recovered and grew steadily in 2022 nearing 2019 pre-pandemic levels.
-Visit Raleigh independently contracted with industry-leading travel and tourism research firm Tourism Economics to estimate these and other key tourism figures.
+GRCVB independently contracted with industry-leading travel and tourism research firm Tourism Economics to estimate these and other key tourism figures.

 Food and beverage sales accounted for $837 million or 28% of the $3 billion in visitor spending in 2022, followed by lodging at $705 million.
 Overall visitor spending in 2022 exceeded 2019 levels by 1.2%, a record high for Wake County.

 As a result of the overall $3 billion in visitor spending, a record $287 million in state and local tax revenues were generated by visitors in Wake County in 2022.
 Tourism-generated tax receipts are used for education, school construction, water, sewer and other necessities as well as quality-of-life amenities for residents.
 In fact, the research showed each household in Wake County would pay an additional $601 in taxes without the funds provided to local and state governments through travel and tourism – showcasing just how valuable tourism remains to the local economy.